taeraemon/EllipseNet/README.md

 If you find this project useful for your research, please cit our work use the following BibTeX entry.

-Chen J., Zhang Y., Wang J., Zhou X., He Y., Zhang T*.
-(2021) EllipseNet: Anchor-Free Ellipse Detection for Automatic Cardiac Biometrics in Fetal Echocardiography.
-In: de Bruijne M. et al. (eds) Medical Image Computing and Computer Assisted Intervention – MICCAI 2021.
-MICCAI 2021.
-Lecture Notes in Computer Science, vol 12907.
-Springer, Cham. https://doi.org/10.1007/978-3-030-87234-2_21
+@inproceedings{chen2021ellipsenet,
+  title={Ellipsenet: Anchor-free ellipse detection for automatic cardiac biometrics in fetal echocardiography}, author={Chen, Jiancong and Zhang, Yingying and Wang, Jingyi and Zhou, Xiaoxue and He, Yihua and Zhang, Tong}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={218--227}, year={2021}, organization={Springer}
+}

 ## Contact

-If you have any questions about this paper, welcome to email to zhangt02@pcl.ac.cn
+If you have any questions about this paper, welcome to email to  [zhangt02@pcl.ac.cn](mailto:zhangt02@pcl.ac.cn)